junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — Reported by the Committee on Judiciary.
 H. Rept.
 114-6, Part I.
 - 2015-01-27 — Reported by the Committee on Judiciary.
 H. Rept.
 114-6, Part I.
 - 2015-01-28 — Received in the Senate.
+- 2015-02-04 — Read twice and referred to the Committee on the Judiciary.